momentine/momentine.github.io/index.md

 ## About Me

-I am an incoming Computer Science Master's student at Brown University.
+I am an incoming computer science master's student at Brown University.
 I am interested in creating designs that improve user experience, accessibility, and mental health within human-computer interaction.

-I recently received my B.S. from Arizona State University, where I double majored in Computer Science and Psychology.
+I recently received my B.S. from Arizona State University, where I double majored in computer science and psychology.

 ## About My Mentor